 A2 tool steel offers a good combination of wear resistance and toughness.

-- Compared to D-series (high-carbon, high-chromium) steels like D2: While D2 (typically ~1.55% C, ~12% Cr) has very high wear resistance, A2 generally offers better toughness and ductility.
-D2 is known to have poorer machinability and toughness relative to A2.
+- Compared to D-series (high-carbon, high-chromium) steels like D2, A2 exhibits better toughness and ductility, although D2 has very high wear resistance.
+D2 has poorer machinability and toughness relative to A2.

 Dimensional Stability in Heat Treatment

-Due to its A2 steel composition, A2 tool steel is notable for its good dimensional stability during air quenching in heat treatment.
-It generally expands approximately 0.001 in./in.
+A2 tool steel has good dimensional stability during air quenching in heat treatment.
+It expands approximately 0.001 in./in.
 (0.001 mm/mm).
 This minimal distortion is a key reason A2 is preferred for applications where maintaining tight tolerances after heat treatment is critical.
-More information please click A2 steel heat treatment guide.
+For more information, please click A2 steel heat treatment guide.

 Summary